rorre/liku/docs/index.md

 ## Quickstart

-- Install the package first!
-(PyPI soon)
+- Install the package first!: `pip install liku`
 - Start working by importing the library: `import liku as e`
 - Write your components!
 See example below